Ranking Liverpool’s seven Premier League No.7s from worst to best

 Certain squad numbers at big clubs carry a huge amount of weight.
-Thanks to Kenny Dalglish and Kevin Keegan, that certainly applies to the number seven at Liverpool, but it has a curious history in the Premier League era.
+Thanks to Kenny Dalglish and Kevin Keegan, that certainly applies to the No.7 at Liverpool, but it has a curious history in the Premier League era.

 Just seven players have worn the jersey since the English top flight introduced official squad numbers in the 1993-94 season, with all but one taking the number for more than one season.